mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-> Promises don’t have a cancel function because you don’t want code outside of
+Promises don’t have a `cancel` function because you don’t want code outside of
-> your control to be able to cancel your operations *unless* you explicitly want
+your control to be able to cancel your operations--*unless*, of course, you explicitly
-> that.
-In cases where you want it, then it varies how it should work depending
+want to enable that behavior.
+In cases where you do want cancellation, the exact way
-> on how the underlying task supports cancellation.
-Thus we have provided
+that it should work will vary depending on how the underlying task supports cancellation.
-> primitives but not concrete API.
+PromiseKit provides cancellation primitives but no concrete API.

-Cancelled chains do not call a `catch` handler by default.
+Cancelled chains do not call `catch` handlers by default.
 However you can
 intercept cancellation if you like:

 ```swift